A Balrog in the Closet

 Legolas found his book rather quickly.
 However, he continued to put it back in different places on the shelf, making it sound like he was still searching for it.
 The small Elfling continued to sneak glances at Thranduil, seeing it appeared he was falling into a light sleep himself.
 The longer he could continue his act without his father growing suspicious, the better.

 After a few long minutes passed, Thranduil shook himself awake, his eyes narrowing slightly as he looked around the dark library.
 Had Legolas not found his book yet?
-He had someone read to him from it if he did not read it himself every night.
+He had someone read from it to him if he did not read it himself every night.
 "Quickly please, penneth," he said, rubbing his eyes.
-If he wanted to get an early start for Rivendell, he needed sleep shortly.
+If he wanted to get an early start for Imladris, he needed sleep shortly.

 "Soon, Ada!"
 Legolas called back.

-Thranduil sat for a couple more minutes before he thought he saw Legolas sneak a glance at him from between the bookshelves before quickly disappearing.
-Wondering what his son was up to, he rose to his feet and walked toward him.
+Thranduil sat for a couple more minutes before he thought he caught the Elfling sneak a glance at him from between the bookshelves before quickly disappearing.
+Wondering what his son could possibly be up to, he rose to his feet and walked toward him.
 "Legolas?"

 "Hold on, Ada!"

-Thranduil slowly reached out a hand and pulled the book from the shelf, glancing down at the worn cover before holding it out for his son to take.
-However, he could not ignore the feeling that something was strange about the book's placement.
-He clearly remembered how he specifically had the book within easy reach for Legolas since he was the only one who read it anymore.
+Thranduil slowly reached out a ringed hand and pulled the book from the shelf, glancing down at the worn cover before holding it out for his son to take.
+However, he could not ignore the feeling that something was strange about the tome's placement.
+He clearly remembered how he specifically had it within easy reach for Legolas since he was the only one who read it anymore.
 "Here you are, penneth."

-Legolas smiled as he held the thick book close to him.
+Legolas smiled as he held the heavy book close to him.
 "Hannon le, Ada," he said.

-"Come."
-Thranduil turned and walked for the door of the library, holding it open for Legolas as he scurried out into the hallway before shutting it behind them.
+"Come now."
+Thranduil turned and walked for the door of the library, holding it open for Legolas as he scurried past him out into the hallway before shutting it behind them.
 They made it to the Elfling's room without any more interruptions, and the king picked up his son and set him gently in his bed.

 "Pleasant dreams, ion-nín," Thranduil murmured before he turned and walked toward the door.